 Unfortunately, there is one oversight caused by running AGI without the .COM loader preceding it.
 These games tend not to run properly on the IBM PCjr. without the .COM loader doing its thing before transferring control of the system over to AGI.
 The Sierra Christmas Card Demo from 1986 has a program called CONFIG.COM which does the tasks necessary to permit the decrypted AGI file to run these games properly on a PCjr.

-The only known exception to the above rule is Space Quest I v1.0X, the first release of an AGI game installable to a hard drive.
-This requires a PCjr. memory manager to be loaded.
-If you load a standard memory manager from IBM or Microsoft, this will not be an issue.
-If you load JRCONFIG, then you must
+One of only two known exceptions to the above rule is Space Quest- The Sarien Encounter v1.0X, the first release of any AGI game which is installable to a hard drive.
+This version of Space Quest requires a PCjr. memory manager to be loaded.
+If you load a standard memory manager from IBM or Microsoft, this should not be an issue.
+If you load JRCONFIG, instruct the program not to make a RAM disk using the following CONFIG.SYS line: device=JRCONFIG.SYS /v32 /s0.
+One of the tasks of the SIERRA.COM loaders released after this version is to set up the PCjr. memory environment to be compatible with the game.
+These memory manager settings also work for the other known AGI exception, Police Quest : In Pursuit of the Death Angel v2.0A, which came with a deprotected AGI.EXE file.

 Thexder has four executables, MAIN, MAINEG, MAINJR, MAINPS.
 THEXDER.COM calls the appropriate executable for the graphics hardware detected in the system.
 MAIN is for CGA or Hercules, MAINEG is for EGA, MAINJR is for PCjr. and Tandy Graphics, MAINPS is for MCGA graphics.
 3-D Helicopter's real executable is also called MAIN, which HELI.COM decryps.